lwanger/cooked_input/docs/get_input.rst

 ======================

-A number of convenience functions are available to simplify geting the basic types of input.
+A number of convenience functions are available to simplify getting the basic types of input.
 These functions create a GetInput object with a parameter values for the type desired (e.g. hard code the convertor and set a reasonable prompt and set of cleaners.)
 The convenience functions are just syntactic sugar for calls to GetInput, but simpler to use.
 For instance, the following two function calls do the same thing::